AUTOMATED FROM PLANT TO BOX.

 GRoW easily adapts to perform a range of greenhouse tasks, including harvesting of additional vegetables, pruning, monitoring, pollinating, and more.

 METOMOTION estimates a reduction of up to 50% in harvest-related labor costs, with a predicted ROI in under three years for the grower.

-GRoW incorporates state-of-the-art robotics and automation technology:
+GRoW incorporates state-of-the-art robotics and

 - Advanced 3D vision system and machine vision algorithms to identify and locate the ripe fruits.